nspenner/blog/_drafts/prefers-reduced-data.md

 ```
 The best part about using the `<picture>` element like this is that no request is made to the full image at all, which could quite a bit of data for the user.

-We could do something similar to prevent the loading and use of web fonts (this example comes from MDN):
+We could do something similar to prevent the loading and use of web fonts (this example comes [from MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-data):

 ```html
 <head>